rds1983/Myra/README.md

 * **MyraPad.** Standalone WYSIWYG MML based UI designer.

 ## Demo
-If you would like to see Myra in action, download the binary release(Myra.v.v.v.v.zip from the latest release at [Releases](https://github.com/rds1983/Myra/releases)), unpack it and run samples(should be runnable at Linux too through Mono).
+If you would like to see Myra in action, download the binary release(Myra.v.v.v.v.zip from the latest release at [Releases](https://github.com/rds1983/Myra/releases)), unpack it and run samples(should be runnable at Linux through Mono).

 ## Documentation
 [https://github.com/rds1983/Myra/wiki](https://github.com/rds1983/Myra/wiki)